mellow-ayaya/RandomMountBuddy/README.md

 ### &nbsp;
 ### About

 This addon solves a niche issue with random summoning: if you've favorited multiple versions of the same mount (like several Cloud Serpent colors), you'll see that type too often.
-Random Mount Buddy picks a random mount type first, then a random color—ensuring better distribution across your favorites.
+Random Mount Buddy picks a random mount type first, then a random color, ensuring better distribution across your favorites.
 ### &nbsp;
 ### How It Works